ketanmali142/academic_chatbot_GGS/README.md

 3. Connect your Whatsapp account to the UltraMsg API.
 4. Send a message to the chatbot on Whatsapp and receive automated responses.

-Screenshots :

-Include screenshots to demonstrate how the chatbot works.

 Acknowledgements